penske-media-corp/pmc-vvv/README.md

 See [this doc from VIP](https://wpvip.com/documentation/vip-go/loading-gutenberg/).

-### Why isn't my Bitbucket password working for cloning repos?
+#### Why isn't my Bitbucket password working for cloning repos?

 With 2 factor authentication, you will need to create an App Password in Bitbucket at https://bitbucket.org/account/settings/app-passwords/

+#### Load times are incredibly slow - how can I speed them up?

+Increase the memory alotted to the virtual machine in Virtual Box > Settings > System.
+This seems to reset frequently.

+With VVV we are signing up for a base level of slowness, but if the load times are 45 seconds or more, you might consider trashing your current environement and running the pmc-vvv script in a fresh directory.

 ### Miscellaenous Issues